-- You can upgrade a FortiSOAR distributed multi-tenant configuration to 7.0.0 from 6.4.3 or 6.4.4 only.
-For the upgrade procedure, see the Upgrading a FortiSOAR Distributed Multi-tenancy Configuration to 7.0.0 section in the "Upgrade Guide." - In case of a distributed deployment, both the master and the tenant nodes must be upgraded.
-A version mismatch will not work if either of them upgrades to 7.0.0. - From version 6.4.1 onwards, each dedicated tenant automatically creates an agent that can be used to remotely execute actions.
+- You can upgrade a FortiSOAR distributed multi-tenant configuration to 7.3.0 from 7.2.1 or 7.2.2 only.
+For the upgrade procedure, see the "Upgrade Guide." - In case of a distributed deployment, both the master and the tenant nodes must be upgraded.
+A version mismatch will not work if either of them upgrades to 7.3.0. - From version 6.4.1 onwards, each dedicated tenant automatically creates an agent that can be used to remotely execute actions.
 You can add multiple agents to a tenant, therefore, tenants become a wrapper that can contain various agents that can connect to various disparate networks.
 For more information on agents, see the Segmented Network support in FortiSOAR chapter in the "Administration Guide."